 Children need a scientific and reasonable nutritional regimen according to their age.

 Diets rich in lipids or high in calories are closely related to increased obesity rates.
-Fatty foods are often delicious, so people eat too much without realizing it.
+Fatty foods are often delicious, so people eat too much without knowing it.
 Not only eating too much fat and meat, but also eating too much starch can cause obesity.
 Fast food, pre-cooked food, reluctance to eat vegetables and fruits, the habit of eating a lot at dinner and eating while watching TV are characteristics of overweight and obese children.

 Less physical activity: Less work including manual and mental work, along with dietary factors, the increase in obesity rates will go hand in hand with the decrease in physical activity, sedentary lifestyle also plays an important role in obesity.